lissine0/Monal-wiki/Code-style.md

 ## Tabs vs. Spaces
-We currently use 4 Spaces
+We currently use 4 spaces.
+Trailing whitespaces should be avoided.
 ## if/else
 ```objc
 if()